manik-sethi/hallucination-circuits/README.md

 and you can set another entity with the `WANDB_ENTITY` environment variable.
 Otherwise, the runs will be anonymous (you don't need to be logged in).

-## Reproduction and experimentation

-### Reproducing our results

-> [!NOTE]

-We provide scripts to reproduce our work in the `reproducibility-scripts/` directory.
-It has a README at its root describing which scripts reproduce which experiments.

-We share our Weights and Biases runs in [this W&B project](https://wandb.ai/claire-labo/template-project-name).

-Moreover, we make our trained models available.
-You can follow the instructions in `outputs/README.md` to download and use them.

-### Experiment with different configurations

-The default configuration for each script is stored in the `configs/` directory.
-They are managed by [Hydra](https://hydra.cc/docs/intro/).
-You can experiment with different configurations by passing the relevant arguments.
-You can get examples of how to do so in the `reproducibility-scripts/` directory.

 ## Repository structure

-> [!NOTE]
-> **TEMPLATE TODO**:
-> Provide a quick overview of the main files in the repo for users to understand your code,
-> then delete this note.

 Below, we give a description of the main files and directories in this repository.